madhavpcm/execray.tracer/docs/README.md

 #### tracercli/policycli

-You can run `sudo ./tracercli` for CLI help and autocompletions.
+You can run `sudo ./tracercli` for CLI help and autocompletions. policycli doesn't need sudo privileges.

 ```
 Usage: